MarianneLawless/Project-2018-Programming-and-Scripting/README.md

 In ML, there is no specific model or an algorithm which can give 100% result to every single dataset.
 We need to understand the data before we apply any algorithm and build our model depending on the desired result.
 This dataset gives us 100% accuracy, which is nearly impossible.
 From the above models, RandomForest gives optimal accuracy compared to other algorithms because it works best with continuous data and it also applies a nonlinear relationship to the features.
 By using a this algorithm, you reduce the chances of overfitting and the variance in the data which thus leads to better accuracy.

+With the rapid development of technology, Artificial Intelligence has been applied in many fields.
+Machine learning is the most fundamental approach to achieve Artificial Intelligence.
+This project describes the work principle of machine learning.
+In addition, a case study of Iris flower recognition to introduce the workflow of machine learning in pattern recognition is shown.
+With this basic data set, simple yet fundamental to programming and scripting.
+I have learnt a lot through the online lectures, tasks set and discussion form throughout this module and subsequently this project.
+There is a lot to learn, but I do believe, that the best way forward for me is continuing with a pragmatic approach, as stated by our lecturer is most definitely the very best way to achieve a good knowledge of this module.
+I will continue to explore additional codes I can create and run with this data set, and at the same time, I will recap on my work done, and edit where necessary.

  ### List of references